lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 Mantine offers GitHub [templates](https://mantine.dev/getting-started/) for the project structure.
 This includes the setup with Vite, TypeScript, React, linting dependencies and testing dependencies.
 This makes it easier to get started with the project.
 We did however have to change some of the setup to fit our needs, e.g. we removed the Storybook dependency as this is not needed for our project.

 ![Mantine UI library logo](/media/mantine.png)

+## Reduced scope 🔍

+TODO: Add a section on how we reduced the scope

 ## How to contribute 🤝